1

 Regional Accountable Entities (RAEs) provide all mental health care to members in their geographical area.
 Non-network practitioners who render emergency mental health services must bill the RAE for payment.
 The RAE will not pay for non-emergency services provided without RAE prior authorization.

-Members who are dually eligible (i.e., Medicaid and Medicare-eligible) may obtain services through the RAE or from a non-RAE provider, and the fiscal agent will process submitted Medicare crossover claims.
+Members who are dually eligible (i.e., Health First Colorado and Medicare-eligible) may obtain services through the RAE or from a non-RAE provider, and the fiscal agent will process submitted Medicare crossover claims.
 If the mental health service is covered by Health First Colorado only, the member must obtain services from the RAE.

 Back to Top